Deepak01701/Big-Game-Data-visBig-Game-Data-Viz-Project/README.md

 Internship Project for iNeuron

-software used For data viz : python and tableau
+software used For data viz : python and power bi

 Goals: To Look at the birthplaces of each player and from where they belong